n3f4s/yalte/README.md

 - [ ] Make sure that the terminal does not consume too much processing power
 - [ ] GUI
 - [ ] Configuration file
+- [ ] Make it work with GUI like htop